 A major in Ancient Greek requires a minimum of ten 4-credit courses*.
 The requirements are as follows:

-- eight courses above CAS CL 167 from the Ancient Greek listing of courses*
+- Eight courses above CAS CL 162 from the Ancient Greek listing of courses*

-Up to two courses in Byzantine or modern Greek above CAS CG 112 may be used to fulfill the requirements.
+Up to two courses in Modern Greek above CAS CG 112 may be used to fulfill the requirements.
 With the permission of the faculty advisor, one course from the offerings under classical civilization may be counted toward this major.

-*Required courses are divided into four categories: classical civilization, ancient Greek, modern Greek, and Latin.
+*Required courses are divided into four categories: classical civilization (works read in translation), Ancient Greek, Modern Greek, and Latin.
 Refer to the Classical Studies programs section of this Bulletin for the full list of courses and their categories that may be used to fulfill the requirements stated above and for information on the CAS foreign language requirement for classics majors and minors.